Cook Islands Trust Administration

 Distributions and Access to Funds

-Distributions from a Cook Islands trust are discretionary.
+Cook Islands trust distributions are discretionary.
 The International Trusts Act reinforces this by overriding the common law rule that would allow beneficiaries to compel distributions, and by providing that a creditor standing in a beneficiary’s shoes acquires no greater right than the beneficiary held.
-The trustee decides whether to make a distribution after evaluating the request against the trust deed’s terms, the trust’s financial position, and any external circumstances including whether any beneficiary is under legal duress.
+The trustee decides whether to make a distribution after evaluating the request against the trust deed’s terms, the trust’s financial position, and any external circumstances—including whether any beneficiary is under legal duress.

 The Duress Clause

-The duress clause is the trust deed provision that activates the trust’s defensive posture when the settlor or a beneficiary comes under legal pressure.
-It converts a Cook Islands trust from a wealth management vehicle into an asset protection structure.
+The duress clause is the trust deed provision that shifts a Cook Islands trust from a wealth management vehicle into an asset protection structure when the settlor or a beneficiary comes under legal pressure.

 The settlor is typically removed as LLC manager and loses signatory access to trust accounts.
 The protector’s authority transfers to a pre-designated successor outside U.S. jurisdiction.
 The trustee assumes direct control of all trust assets.
-The settlor no longer has the legal authority to comply with an order to repatriate the funds, and that inability is what makes it practically difficult for a U.S. court to reach trust assets through contempt orders.
+Because the settlor no longer has the legal authority to repatriate the funds, a U.S. court cannot enforce compliance through contempt orders.

-The administration mistakes that weaken Cook Islands trusts follow predictable patterns.
-The most consequential include failing to file U.S. tax returns for the trust, treating the trustee as an employee rather than an independent fiduciary, and taking informal distributions without documentation.
+Failing to file U.S. tax returns for the trust, treating the trustee as an employee rather than an independent fiduciary, and taking informal distributions without documentation are the three administration mistakes that do the most damage to Cook Islands trusts.

-Other recurring problems include ignoring the duress clause until a triggering event occurs and letting the trust go dormant between formation and any actual need.
-Making post-formation funding transfers without proper documentation and failing to update the trust deed as circumstances change are also common.
+Other recurring problems include ignoring the duress clause until a triggering event occurs, letting the trust go dormant between formation and any actual need, making post-formation funding transfers without proper documentation, and failing to update the trust deed as circumstances change.

-Each of these common administration mistakes creates a vulnerability that a creditor can exploit in litigation.
+Each of these mistakes creates a vulnerability that a creditor can exploit in litigation.
 Some create immediate tax penalties.
-Others erode the trust’s defensive position gradually, producing consequences that only become apparent when the structure is tested.
+Others erode the trust’s position gradually, producing consequences that only become apparent when the structure is tested.

 Ongoing Administration Over Time